Tesla turbine: Design

-The guiding idea for developing the Tesla turbine is the fact that to attain the highest efficiency, the changes in the velocity and direction of movement of fluid should be as gradual as possible.
-Therefore, the propelling fluid of the Tesla turbine moves in natural paths or streamlines of the least resistance.
+The guiding principle for developing the Tesla turbine is the idea that, to obtain the highest efficiency, the changes in the velocity and direction of movement of fluid should be as gradual as possible.
+Therefore, the propelling fluid of the Tesla turbine moves in natural paths, or streamlines, of least resistance.

 A Tesla turbine consists of a set of smooth disks, with nozzles applying a moving fluid to the edge of the disk.
 The fluid drags on the disk through viscosity and the adhesion of the surface layer of the fluid.
-As the fluid slows and adds energy to the disks, it spirals into the Center exhaust.
-Since the rotor has no projections, it is very sturdy.
+As the fluid slows and adds energy to the disks, it spirals into the center exhaust.
+Since the rotor is a simple disk, it is more robust and easier to manufacture, compared to a traditional bladed turbine.